 Not long after receiving the first telegram, his sister-in-law received one from him.
 In it, he said: “IN MANILA.
 FEELING.
 SEE YOU SOON.”

 Jim returned to the United States and was admitted to Letterman Hospital in San Francisco on October 16, 1945.
 This was almost four years to the day since he had left the United States for the Philippines.
 At some point while there, he visited his father and stepmother.
 He returned to Melrose Park and was discharged, from the army, on March 31, 1946.

 Jim would later travel to New York to testify against a Navy Chief Signalman Harold Hirschberg.
-During the testimony, Jim stated that another American died because the signalman had informed on him and his plan to escape.
+During the testimony, Jim stated that another American died because the signalman had informed the Japanese about the man’s plan to escape.
 Hirschberg was convicted of treason, but when the signalman was later exonerated by a Naval Court, Jim felt it was the Navy taking care of one of their own.

 While Jim was being held as a prisoner, a story appeared in U.S. newspapers that he and his brother, Al, had managed to escape to the Soviet Union.
 This story was first circulated by ham radio operators.
 The story also gained credibility when the Soviet government failed to deny the story.
 It was only when his family received a POW postcard from Jim that they knew the story was not true.

 Jim returned home and was discharged on March 31, 1946.
-Since he had been in the National Guard when the Selective Service Act became law, he did not have to register on October 16, 1940.
-On April 3, 1946, Jim registered with Selective Service since he had not done so before the war.
-On June 26, 1950, he married Mattie Watkins.
-He worked for National Foundry in Melrose Park and resided in River Grove, Illinois.
+Since he had been in the National Guard when the Selective Service Act became law, he registered with Selective Service on April 3, 1946, but his record indicated he was a discharged veteran.
+On June 26, 1950, he married Mattie Watkins and worked for National Foundry in Melrose Park.
+His wife and he resided in River Grove, Illinois.
 Jim Edwards passed away on November 9, 1993.